16012jan/rekit/docs/concepts.md

 To get a quick feel on feature concept, you can look at the Rekit portal live demo: [https://rekit-portal.herokuapp.com](https://rekit-portal.herokuapp.com).

-See more instroduction about feature concept in the chapter: [feature oriented architecture](/docs/feature-oriented-architecture).
+See more introduction about feature concept in the chapter: [feature oriented architecture](/docs/feature-oriented-architecture).

 #### Component
 It's just React component.
 [According to Redux](http://redux.js.org/docs/basics/UsageWithReact.html), components could be divided into two categories: `container` and `presentational`.
 You can create them with Rekit easily: